jonnew/ONIX/2x64_Hirose_Circular/README.md

   - Move as many LEDs to as tight of an area as possible, in between the 2nd and 4th LEDs on current design
   - Move the current limit resistors far away so they do not get in the way of the diffuser
   - Shape the PCB to fit the diffuser over the LEDs
+- [ ] LED choices: Use green and blue for the SPI interface board.
+The orange LED matches the room lighting and is hard to track
 #### Hardware and Documentation Licensing
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">128 Channel Circular Hirose Headstage Module</span> by <a xmlns:cc="http://creativecommons.org/ns##" href="https://github.com/jonnew/cyclops" property="cc:attributionName" rel="cc:attributionURL">Jonathan P. Newman</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/jonnew/cyclops" rel="dct:source">https://github.mit.edu/jpnewman/headstage</a>.